Can MediSave Be Used For Root Canal Treatment?

 • Explain any potential outpatient expenses or additional treatments

-If you're planning a root canal treatment or need advice on MediSave eligibility, contact our clinic today
+If you're planning a root canal procedure or need advice on MediSave eligibility, contact our clinic today